 - Finding a spiritual or faith-based support group that can offer encouragement, an outlet, hope and positive feedback

 In addition to getting support from others, self-care is crucial for managing stress and triggers.
-Experts recommend some of these strategies for reducing anxiety and sources of stress in your life:
+Experts recommend some of these strategies:

 - Engaging in regular, but usually mild, physical activity or exercise